RamkumarNakaraboina/Meal-Finder-Project/README.md

 ## 🚀 Features

 ✅ **Search Meals:**
-Easily search for any meal or recipe using keywords.
+Easily search for any meal or recipe using keywords

 ✅ **View Categories:**
 Browse meals by category (like Chicken, Seafood, Dessert, etc.).